Galite Islands: Other islands

 During World War II, La Galite hosted a small Italian naval base.
-Salvatore Todaro (it), an Italian war hero, died on La Galite in December 14, 1942.
+Salvatore Todaro, an Italian war hero, died on La Galite on December 14, 1942.

 Tunisian independence leader Habib Bourguiba was exiled to La Galite by the French colonial authorities from May 21, 1952 through May 20, 1954.

 Natural history

 The islands have been recognised as an Important Bird Area (IBA) by BirdLife International because they support populations of Audouin's gulls, Eleonora's falcons and Sardinian warblers.

+Protection

+The Tunisian military defends one of the islands as a small safety measure.